jsutlive/Chick-Incubation-Timer/README.md

 # Chick-Incubation-Timer
 A chick incubation calculator for better understanding of Hamburger-Hamilton stages and better experiment planning

-Run the ChickIncubationTimerGUI code to run the program
+Run the ChickEmbryoTimerGUI file to run the program